The Best Mouse to Prevent Carpal Tunnel: What to Look For and Why It Matters

 What Makes an Ergonomic Mouse Effective at Preventing Carpal Tunnel

-An ergonomic mouse works by reducing pronation.
-When your hand rotates into a more neutral "handshake" position, roughly 60–90 degrees from flat, median nerve pressure can drop by up to 32%.
+An ergonomic mouse works by reducing pronation and supporting a neutral wrist posture.
+When your hand rotates into a more neutral "handshake" position, median nerve pressure may drop for some users.

 A guide on reducing pain with an ergonomic mouse outlines the core principle: the goal isn't just a different shape.
 It's a sustained neutral wrist posture throughout the workday.
 That requires the right combination of tilt, grip shape, and movement range.